fleetdm/fleet/docs/Deploying/Configuration.md

 ##### basic_auth.password

 This is the password to use for HTTP Basic Auth on the `/metrics` endpoint.

+If `basic_auth.password` is not set, then:
-If not set, then the Prometheus `/metrics` endpoint is disabled.
+  - If `basic_auth.disable` is not set then the Prometheus `/metrics` endpoint is disabled.
+  - If `basic_auth.disable` is set then the Prometheus `/metrics` endpoint is enabled but without HTTP Basic Auth.

 - Default value: `""`
 - Environment variable: `FLEET_PROMETHEUS_BASIC_AUTH_PASSWORD`